DD2480-group8-VT24/apps-android-commons/report.md

    **1 hour** Issue selection meeting

+   **0.5 hours** - Preparation for standup meeting and issues

+   **0.5 hours** - Syncing for issues

-2. discussions within parts of the group
+3. discussions within parts of the group

    **1 hours** General Discussion

-3. configuration and setup
+4. configuration and setup

    **1 hour** Downloading and installing Android Studios, Gradle and setting it up to run the tests with.

-4. analyzing code/output
+5. analyzing code/output

    **2 hour** trying to understand the test cases for issue #5284 and how to implement working tests for our implemented code (With Melissa):

-5. running and testing code
+6. running and testing code

    **1 hour** running the tests with coverage in order to plan for further implementation of our own (With Melissa):
+   **1 hour** checking test cases and their coverage for our function with Melissa **2 hour** further trying to fix the "update" test cases by but with no success, rollbacked all edits.

-#### Total hours: 6.5
+#### Total hours: 9.5

 ### Melissa Mazura